Echoes From the Wild: The Impenetrable Forest

 We stood there for a while, and all the noise of the hike—the slipping, the effort, the breathlessness—just faded away.
 We were guests in their world, and they had decided we could remain.

-Go with your eyes and heart wide open.
+— So go with your eyes and heart wide open.

 Until the next wild place,